ESOS Information for Staff (CRICOS Provider Number: 00098G)

 In order to comply with the requirements of the ESOS Act, all international student visa holders who are granted program leave will be reported to DIBP.
 Students must be aware that the granting of leave - whether for deferment, suspension or cancellation of the student's enrolment - may result in the cancellation of their student visa.
 Students are urged to report to the nearest DIBP office prior to departing Australia in order to ensure that their visa is cancelled without prejudice.

 For further advice the student is referred to the DIBP website for information.

 International Student Advisers (ISA) can provide advice and assistance when applying for program leave.
 ISA are located in the Student Development – International, Ground Floor, John Goodsell Building (F20).

 Research Students: Research students will need to download a Variation of Candidature Form (pdf).
-Completed forms should be returned to the Graduate Research School with all relevant documentation attached.
+Return completed form to the Graduate Research School, with all relevant documentation attached.

-The ESOS Student Coordinator is required to report to DIBP any changes to a student's enrolment status, including discontinuation from a program or the University.
+The University is required to report to DIBP any changes to a student's enrolment status, including discontinuation from a program or the University.